Study Abroad/Off-Campus: Cuba: Art and State in Post Utopia

 Students must arrange their own transportation to Miami.
 Budget at least $450 if flying directly from Chicago.
 The group round-trip flight from Miami to Havana is covered under the program fee.

 Instructor consent required.
-Submit the Application for CUBA Winter Study Trip [PDF] to faculty for pre-approval to register.
+Submit the Application for CUBA Winter Study Trip [PDF] to faculty by October 2 for pre-approval to register.

 Online registration begins: October 9, 2014

 Deposit due at registration: $525

 MacLean Center, 112 S. Michigan Ave., suite 501